simgrid/simgrid/docs/source/app_s4u.rst

 Activities
 ----------

-Activities represent the actions that consumes a resource, such as :ref:`s4u::Comm <exhale_class_classsimgrid_1_1s4u_1_1Comm>` that consumes the *transmiting power* of :ref:`s4u::Link
+Activities represent the actions that consume a resource, such as a :ref:`s4u::Comm <exhale_class_classsimgrid_1_1s4u_1_1Comm>` that consumes the *transmiting power* of :ref:`s4u::Link
 <exhale_class_classsimgrid_1_1s4u_1_1Link>` resources.